 There are moments in our lives that determine the direction our lives will take.

 That first cross-country practice was one of those moments in my life.
 Meeting Mr. Smith that day resulted in my gaining a mentor whose wisdom and sage advice steered me through some pretty difficult times when I was in High School.
 He was more than a coach or another one of my teachers, he became someone who I respected and later a dear friend.

-What were one of those life-changing moments in your life that were related to running?
+What was one of those life-changing moments in your life that were related to running?